 It’s important to note that TDS is not applicable to all payments.
 There are threshold limits specified for each type of payment under the relevant sections of the Income Tax Act.
 If the payment amount does not exceed these limits, TDS is not required.

-When an LLP is liable to deduct TDS, it becomes imperative to fulfil certain compliance responsibilities:
+When an LLP required to deduct TDS, it becomes imperative to fulfil certain compliance responsibilities:

-Filing TDS Returns: LLPs are required to file TDS returns periodically, providing details of the TDS deducted and deposited.
+- Filing TDS Returns: LLP registration required to deduct TDS returns periodically, providing details of the TDS deducted and deposited.
 These returns are filed using Form 26Q for non-salary payments and Form 24Q for salary payments.

 Issuing TDS Certificates: After deducting TDS, the LLP should issue TDS certificates to the payees.
 This certificate, known as Form 16A or Form 16B, serves as proof of TDS deduction.